 The Catholic Educational Commission is one of the Commissions of the Catholic Bishops Conference of Papua New Guinea and Solomon Islands.
 We are currently housed under the National Catholic Bishops Conference main building.
-We currently have a team of three staff members including myself as Deputy Secretary, Eileen Lala as Assistant Secretary and Kura Wavuri as Admin Assistant.
+We currently have a team of three staff members including myself as Secretary and Mr. Victor Piniau as the National Deputy Secretary and Mrs. Kura Wavuri as our Admin Assistant.

 The Education Commission staff are employed by the Catholic Bishops Conference of Papua New Guinea and Solomon Islands.
-The Bishop Deputy for the Catholic Education Commission is Archbishop Rochus Josef Tatamai MSC, from the Archdiocese of Rabaul and Bishop Pedro Baquero SDB from the Kerema Diocese.
+The Bishop Deputy for the Catholic Education Commission is Bishop Pedro Baquero SDB from the Diocese of Kerema and Bishop Paul Sundu from the Diocese of Kundiawa.

 At the heart of Catholic education is the concern for the well-being of the human person.
 The Catholic Social Teachings state it beautifully in relation to the Dignity of Human Persons;

 “A just society can become a reality only when it is based on the respect of the transcendent dignity of the human person.
 The person represents the ultimate end of society.
 The social order and its development must invariably work to the benefit of the human person… not the other way around.” — Compendium of the Social Doctrine of the Church, No. 132

 The great pioneer of church and education in the Southern Region of Papua New Guinea, Archbishop Alain de Boismenu MSC, who was Bishop of Yule Island from 1900 – 1945, stressed that education should prepare children for the world of work as well as literacy, numeracy, and Catholic religious education.